 - Deep coverage of consistency and coordination

-- Excellent chapter on safety
+- Strong chapter on security

 Who is it suitable for?

-- For students studying distributed systems
+- Students studying distributed systems

-- Engineers who want to understand the theoretical fundamentals
+- Engineers who want the theoretical foundations

-- Researchers and academic professionals
+- Researchers and academic practitioners

 Related chapters